skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 =======
 -c, --clear `N`
   Use a ``CLEAR N`` command in the BASIC loader, and leave the stack pointer alone.
-This option overrides the ``--stack`` option.
+This option overrides the ``--stack`` option. `N` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -e, --end `ADDR`
-  Set the end address when reading a snapshot.
+  Set the end address when reading a snapshot. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -o, --org `ORG`
-  Set the origin address; the default origin address is 16384 for a snapshot, or 65536 minus the length of FILE for a binary file.
+  Set the origin address; the default origin address is 16384 for a snapshot, or 65536 minus the length of FILE for a binary file. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --stack `STACK`
-  Set the stack pointer; the default value is `ORG`.
+  Set the stack pointer; the default value is `ORG`. `STACK` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -s, --start `START`
-  Set the start address to JP to; the default start address is `ORG`.
+  Set the start address to JP to; the default start address is `ORG`. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -S, --screen `FILE`
   Add a loading screen to the TAP file. `FILE` may be a snapshot or a 6912-byte